CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 It must be ensured that a VPN user can only access the services required for completing tasks on the servers in the LAN.
 This could be ensured, for example, by user-level authentication at the application level and the control of traffic using packet filters (packet filters alone are not sufficient due to the forgery of IP addresses).

+** DHCP **
-** DHCP **Dynamic Host Configuration Protocol (DHCP) automatically assigns temporary IP addresses and routing and DNS server information to connected clients in IP-based networks, eliminating the need for the user to configure the laptop for Internet access.
+Dynamic Host Configuration Protocol (DHCP) automatically assigns temporary IP addresses and routing and DNS server information to connected clients in IP-based networks, eliminating the need for the user to configure the laptop for Internet access.

 When DHCP is enabled, an IT system is automatically assigned a valid IP address for the local network so that it can access all shared folders and drives.
 As a remedy DHCP should be disabled on the laptop, if it is not needed (but then the IP addresses must be distributed manually).
 On the other hand, the IP address assignment should additionally be checked via the MAC address to determine whether the client should be allowed to join the network.

 ** Internet access **

 It has to be settled if laptops are allowed to access the internet directly.
-The critical issue here is that it bypasses the intrinsic security gateways and security mechanisms, potentially causing security issues.
+The critical point here is that it bypasses the intrinsic security gateways and security mechanisms, potentially causing security issues.

 If laptops are predictably connected directly to the Internet during mobile use, it is essential to protect them against attacks from the network by means of a restrictively configured personal firewall.
 The virus protection alone is not enough to ward off all expected attacks.
 Likewise, it is absolutely necessary to keep the software of the laptop up to date and to install necessary security patches in a timely manner.
 It makes sense to check whether personal firewalls, other security programs and security patches on the laptop are up-to-date before accessing the production network.
 It is recommended to use automated tools to carry out these checks automatically, so that in the case of security deficiencies, access to the internal network can be rejected.